dotnet/AspNetDocs/aspnet/identity/overview/features-api/two-factor-authentication-using-sms-and-email-with-aspnet-identity.md

    In this tutorial, we'll use [SendGrid](http://sendgrid.com/) to send email and [Twilio](https://www.twilio.com/) or [ASPSMS](https://www.aspsms.com/asp.net/identity/testcredits/) for sms texting.
 The `Identity.Samples` package installs the code we will be working with.
 3. Set the [project to use SSL](../../../mvc/overview/security/create-an-aspnet-mvc-5-app-with-facebook-and-google-oauth2-and-openid-sign-on.md).
 4. *Optional*: Follow the instructions in my [Email confirmation tutorial](account-confirmation-and-password-recovery-with-aspnet-identity.md) to hook up SendGrid and then run the app and register an email account.
-5. *Optional: *Remove the demo email link confirmation code from the sample (The `ViewBag.Link` code in the account controller.
+5. *Optional:* Remove the demo email link confirmation code from the sample (The `ViewBag.Link` code in the account controller.
 See the `DisplayEmail` and `ForgotPasswordConfirmation` action methods and razor views ).
-6. <em>Optional: *Remove the `ViewBag.Status` code from the Manage and Account controllers and from the *Views\Account\VerifyCode.cshtml</em> and <em>Views\Manage\VerifyPhoneNumber.cshtml</em> razor views.
+6. *Optional:* Remove the `ViewBag.Status` code from the Manage and Account controllers and from the *Views\Account\VerifyCode.cshtml* and *Views\Manage\VerifyPhoneNumber.cshtml* razor views.
 Alternatively, you can keep the `ViewBag.Status` display to test how this app works locally without having to hook up and send email and SMS messages.

 > [!NOTE]
 > Warning: If you change any of the security settings in this sample, productions apps will need to undergo a security audit that explicitly calls out the changes made.